 Access to S3 can be granted via your access and secret key pair.
 Please note that this is discouraged since the introduction of IAM roles.

 You need to configure both

 Configure Path Style Access #

-Some S3 compliant object stores might not have virtual host style addressing enabled by default.
+Some S3 compliant object stores might not have virtual host style addressing enabled by default, for example when using Standalone MinIO for testing purpose.
 In such cases, you will have to provide the property to enable path style access in

 Entropy injection for S3 file systems #

 a technique to improve the scalability of AWS S3 buckets through adding some random characters near the beginning of the key.

 If entropy injection is activated, a configured substring in the path is replaced with random characters.
 For example, path

 s3://my-bucket/_entropy_/checkpoints/dashboard-job/ would be replaced by something like